Hubble selection of the weak scale from QCD quantum critical point: Model

-Remarkably, QCD LSM presents necessary features for quantum critical points at $T=0$. $c$ is a cubic term for $N_f=3$, creating local vacua even with $\mu^2>0$; this would not have been possible for $N_f=2$.
-In addition, the linear term ${\cal H}$ plays the role of external magnetic fields, as a function of the quark mass (or $v_h$), destabilizing the local vacuum at a critical point $v_h^*$.
+It is worthwhile to note that the LSM indeed possesses necessary features for quantum critical points.
+For $N_f=3$, the instanton term is a cubic potential, possibly creating local vacua (even with $\mu^2>0$).
+The linear term ${\cal H}$ can destabilize the local vacua at critical quark masses or $v_h^*$, just as the external magnetic field (the linear term) in ferromagnets flips higher-energy spin directions at a critical field strength.